Payment Card Industry (PCI) Data Security Standard (DSS)

 Maintain separation of custodians so that anyone with access to the data-encrypting key

-does not also have access to the key-encrypting key
+does not also have access to the key-encrypting key.

 - The

-is limited to the user under which the application runs and to any production system administrator that has root / administrator access to override the read-only restriction- Verify that the
+data-encrypting keyis limited to the user under which the application runs and to any production system administrator that has root / administrator access to override the read-only restriction- Verify that the

-is only readable by the application user and not by group or everyone (Example: rails)
+data-encrypting keyis only readable by the application user and not by group or everyone (Example: rails)

 - Verify that the